cydriclopez/docker-pg-dev/README.md

 We will also be adding 3 alias commands ***pgstart, pgstop, and psql*** in your ***~/.bashrc*** file.

-In the previous tutorial on

-previous tutorial [Dockerize your Angular dev environment](https://github.com/cydriclopez/docker-ng-dev#docker-intro) as it is fitting here as well.

 ### Dockerizing Postgresql steps

 The way I prefer to use Docker for Postgresql development purposes is to keep the image lean.
 To make it work takes 6 steps: